MEI-Research/ble-beacon-module/README.md

 1. Edit the `manifest` with the appropriate details about your module.
 2. Edit the `LICENSE` to add your license details.
-3. Place any assets (such as PNG files) that are required anywhere in the module folder.
+3. Place any assets (such jjjas PNG files) that are required anywhere in the module folder.
 4. Edit the `timodule.xml` and configure desired settings.
 5. Code and build.